deckgo/deckdeckgo/webcomponents/inline-editor/README.md

-# DeckDeckGo - Inline floating WYSIWYG HTML Editor
+# DeckDeckGo - WYSIWYG HTML Inline Editor Web Component

 This Web Component is an inline WYSIWYG HTML Editor developed for the project [DeckDeckGo].